 Who is this article for?

-This article will be useful to you if are a company on PartnerStack looking to learn about how to use triggers.
+This article will be useful to you if are a company on PartnerStack looking to learn about how to use triggers to create your program's offers for your partners.

-Triggers are "if-this-then-that" style workflows that help automate your partner program.
+Triggers are "if-this-then-that" statements used to build and customize offers that help automate your partner program.
 You can use triggers in many ways to simplify administrative tasks such as calculating partner commissions, organizing partners to keep your program structures, or sending messages to partners.

 Triggers are highly customizable and are heavily influenced by the data available through your integrations.
 Because of this, we highly recommend talking to your customer success expert before you start creating them yourself.